Fainabi/ModelZoo/RL-toys/sokoban/README.md

 julia> mc = MC(game; sampling=WEIGHTED_IMPORTANCE_SAMPLING)
 ```

-Note that our behaviour policy is a random policy, and thus it needs more and more episodes
+Note that our behaviour policy is a random policy while target policy is greedy,
-for target policy to learn from the random policy.
-It is recommanded to play with game0 to game3,
+and thus it needs more and more episodes for target policy to learn from the random policy.
-which have smaller state space.
+It is recommanded to play with game0 to game2, which have smaller state space.

-_ReinforcementLearning.jl (v0.10.0)_ did not provide implementation of off policy MC with `EVERY_VISIT`.